makehackvoid/fpga-sig/2018_cpu/docs/lab10.md

 first change involves the destination register Rd.
 Immediate instructions only have 4 bits available to store Rd so the high order bit (4) is assumed to be 1.

-The simplest way to implement this is to use a multiplexer based on the ?: operator (rf1 is set by continuous assignment).
+The simplest way to implement this is to use a multiplexer based on the conditional operator (?:).
+Note - rf1 is set using continuous assignment.

 1. Edit avr_core.v
 1. Locate the variables section (under module ports)